Difegue/LANraragi/tools/Documentation/installing-lanraragi/vagrant.md

 Keep in mind that the Vagrant setup, just like Docker, will always use the latest release.

-{% hint style="info" %}
-You can switch to nightlies by downloading the Vagrantfile available [here](https://github.com/Difegue/LANraragi/raw/master/tools/VagrantSetup_nightly) and replacing your vanilla Vagrantfile with it.
-{% endhint %}

 ### Updating

 From the directory where the Vagrantfile is located: